sozu/py-pyracmon/README.md

     - As well as *models*, raw expressions like `COUNT(*)` are also available.
 2. Creates `Conditional` object, and then obtatins conditional clause starting with `WHERE` and parameters used in it.
     - There are many functions to create `Conditional` object like `Q.in_()`.
 3. Executs SQL on `Statement` object.
-Range condition and its parameters are added in both SQL and parameter list.
+Parameters should be passed as positional arguments.
 4. Obtains *model objects* from each row. `read_row()` parses a row and returns an object which exposes *model objects* via its attributes named by the alias given to `select()`.

 See API documentation for further information.